- Previous 0/8289

 - 1939,10-10,12 (former number)

-Plain gold strap-runner in the form of a tongueless buckle.
-The object consists of an oblong loop, oval in section, and a short rectangular plate formed of thick gold sheet folded over on itself.
-The loop passes through the folded edge of the plate, which is cut away at the corners at the loop edge.
-The plate is secured by two plain gold rivets with domed heads and beaded wire collars.
+Plain gold strap-runner in form of tongueless buckle.
+Consists of an oblong loop, oval in section, caught in a rectangular plate which is doubled over the loop and cut away at the loop edge.
+Plate is secured by two plaingold rivets with collars.